-The Community Services Department’s programs and services focus on assisting our Community’s low-income and vulnerable populations.
-To learn more, there are more detailed descriptions of each program found below.
+The Community Services department’s programs and services focus on assisting our community’s low-income and vulnerable populations.
+Scroll through the information below for detailed descriptions of each program.
 Don’t know where to start?
 You can complete our service request form here.

 UCHRA is proud to work with the Association of Community Action Partnership.